-In Honor of World Occupational Therapy Day, pediatric occupational therapist Kathryn LeMonda is here to share 10 facts about Occupational Therapy.
+In Honor of World Occupational Therapy Day, paediatric occupational therapist Kathryn LeMonda is here to share 10 facts about Occupational Therapy.

 1. Occupational therapists (OTs) help patients to participate in every day occupations!
 What’s an occupation?
 “Occupations” include all meaningful activities a person desires and needs to participate in for daily life.
 For children this may include things like getting dressed, writing their name or playing with friends.

 2. Occupational therapists are experts in activity analysis.
 We identify personal and environmental strengths and barriers to select the appropriate match of activity demands and skills to achieve optimal outcomes.